marcduiker/marcduiker-dev/src/posts/2026/2026-06-17-starting-with-codeberg.md

 # Getting Started with Codeberg

-**TLDR:** Sign up for Codeberg, set up your profile, create an empty repository, and push all the branches, tags, and history from your existing GitHub clone to it over HTTPS.
+**TLDR:** Do you also want to reduce your dependency on non-EU-based tech platforms?
+Start with a free and open source Git provider!
+Sign up for Codeberg, create a new empty repo and push your code from an existing GitHub clone to it.

 ## Introduction

 There is a lot of concerning stuff happening in the world (geopolitics, AI hype) which is one the reasons for me to look around for open source, privacy-focused & EU-based alternatives in the tech scene.
 Take GitHub for example, I've been using GitHub since 2015 and it has served me well.
 I'll probably continue to use it for certain things, but should I fully depend on GitHub to keep my source code safe these days?
 For me, personally, that answer is no. So I started looking around and found Codeberg.

 ## Codeberg

 [Codeberg]((https://codeberg.org)) is a free, community-driven, non-profit Git hosting platform baed in Berlin Germany.
 The platform is powered by [Forgejo](https://forgejo.org), a self-hosted Git platform.
-If you're looking for a privacy-focused, European-based alternative to GitHub with no tracking, it makes a great second home — or new home — for your code.
+If you're looking for a privacy-focused, European-based alternative to GitHub with no tracking, it makes a great second home, or new home, for your code.
 This post walks through registration, setting up your profile, creating a repository, and pushing a full GitHub repo across, history and all.

 > **Scope:** This post is about copying your *code and full Git history* to Codeberg.
 It does **not** move issues, pull requests, labels, milestones, or releases — those live on GitHub's side and aren't part of the Git repository.
 If you want to bring those across too, you'll need a full migration via [codeberg.org/repo/migrate](https://codeberg.org/repo/migrate), which is outside the scope of this post.